 It's that special time of the year again when many Canadians celebrate THANKSGIVING - a time for giving thanks for the bountiful harvest and for all the other blessings in life.
 Even as Canadians take part in roasting turkeys and baking pumpkin pies, people in America are celebrating COLUMBUS DAY - a day for commemorating one of the first European travelers, Christopher Columbus, and his arrival to the New World in 1492.
 In other parts of the world, countries have been busy with their own HARVEST FESTIVALS to celebrate all the successful harvests on their land.
 No matter what part of the world you're in, this time of the year provides ESL students with a bit of history and a lot of vocabulary!

-There's a lot to talk about in the month of October!
-It's Vegetarian Day on Oct 1st and a busy week with World Animal Day on Oct 4th, World Habitat Day on the 5th and World Egg Day on the 9th.
-But, the big topics this month will be Thanksgiving celebrated here in Canada and the U.K. on Monday, Oct 9th as well as Halloween on Oct 31st.
+There is a lot to talk about in the month of October!
+It's Vegetarian Day on Oct 1st and a busy week next week with World Animal Day on Oct 4th, World Habitat Day on the 5th and World Egg Day on the 9th.
+But, the big topics this month will be Thanksgiving celebrated here in Canada and the U.K. on Monday, Oct 14th as well as Halloween on Oct 31st.
 Be sure to check out October ESL Planning Themes and

 Topics here and follow ESL Made Easy for updated posts on recommended links to free ESL activities!